Healthy bread alternatives for breakfast and lunch May 14, 2020

 healthy bread alternatives

-For lots of people, a household without a decent loaf of wheat-based bread would be an unthinkable thing.
-It’s an easy go-to option for morning toast, or a quick sandwich in your lunch hour.
-Convenient as it is, if you rely on bread for energy, you might feel that inevitable energy slump that comes after scoffing a few slices in whatever form.
-Read on for some awesome and healthy alternatives to bread.
+For lots of people, a house without a decent loaf of wheat-based bread would be an unthinkable thing.
+It’s an easy go-to option for morning toast or a quick sandwich for lunch.
+Convenient as it is, if you rely on bread for energy you might feel that those few slices, in whatever form, are followed by an inevitable energy slump.
+Luckily, there’s a whole world of alternatives out there that are just as convenient, but have the power to help transform your routine.
+And even better, these often-healthier substitutes could do wonders for your wellbeing.

-Most people agree that the upside to swapping starchy sugary white bread for a wholesome wholegrain (or other) alternative is huge – more info on those precious benefits later.
-But what exactly do your options look like?
-Well we’ve lined up a few for you to have a browse through!
-Here’s the shortlist, scroll down for more info on each:
+Most people agree that the upside to swapping starchy sugary white bread for a wholesome wholegrain (or other) alternative is huge – we’ll delve into those precious benefits later.
+But what are your options and where do you start?
+Here is our run down of some simple ways to bring more good into your food – if any catch your eye, keep scrolling for more info.

 1. Oatcakes